 To estimate the cash conversion cycle, we need to estimate the cycle for accounts payable, also know as days payable outstanding (DPO).
 We can follow the same logic we use to estimate the days on credit, assuming that all purchases are made on credit.
 Since we do not have detailed information about the value of all purchases and how much was on credit, we can use cost of good sold minus depreciation (of operating equipment) as the total value of credit purchase.
 Then, we can estimate the DPO as:

-The cash conversion cycle can also be used to establish minimum levels of net working capital - although operating cycle is a more conservative measure to use when deciding levels of liquidity or net working capital.
+The cash conversion cycle can also be used to set minimum levels of net working capital, although the operating cycle is the more conservative benchmark for that purpose.

 2.10.5 Liquidity ratios

-Now I will mention liquidity ratios that conveys information about the ability of a company to meed its short-term obligations.
-These ratios are current ratio, quick ratio and net working capital-to-sales ratio.
+We now turn to the ratios that convey the ability of a company to meet its short-term obligations: the current ratio, the quick ratio, and the net working capital-to-sales ratio.

-With the days sales in inventory and days of credit we can have information about how liquid are inventory and accounts receivable, and which one is more liquid.
-With the liquidity ratios we can know the company’s ability to meet its short-term obligations with and without considering turning inventory into cash.
+Days sales in inventory and days of credit tell us how liquid inventory and receivables are individually; the liquidity ratios tell us the firm’s overall ability to meet short-term obligations, with and without relying on inventory.

 2.10.6 Activity ratios

-Inventory turnover ratio measures how many times a year or a quarter the company sells its inventory:
+The inventory turnover ratio measures how many times a year the company sells its inventory:

 \frac{COGS_{t}}{Inventory_{t}}= Inventory turnover ratio